Wilderness Road Trip Through The Cariboo Mountains

 The small User Maintained Campground has a parking lot, an information kiosk, and pit toilets.
 There is no water supplied here and make sure to carry out all your garbage if you decide to camp.
 Ghost Lake offers excellent fishing.
 Make sure you have the right fishing licence.

 Ghost Lake Falls are a must see.
 There are two waterfalls at Ghost Lake.
-The lower falls are near the entrance to the campground just while you go across a bridge.
+The lower falls are near the entrance to the campground just as you go across a bridge.

 The upper waterfall, Matthew River Falls has access from behind one of the campsites near the parking lot.